 - About half of the survivors experienced post-traumatic growth or positive changes in their lives after experiencing gun violence.

-- Nearly one in two survivors said they needed support, services, or assistance to cope with the impact of gun violence within at least the first six months or longer after the violent incident.
+- Nearly half of survivors said they needed support, services, or assistance to cope with the impact of gun violence within at least the first six months or longer after the violent incident.

 America’s gun death rate is 13 times higher than that of other high-income countries.1Everytown analysis of the most recent year of gun deaths by country (2015-2019), accessed March 3, 2023, GunPolicy.org.
 Every year, more than 43,000 Americans are killed with guns and approximately 76,000 more are shot and wounded.2Centers for Disease Control and Prevention, National Center for Health Statistics.
 WONDER Online Database, Underlying Cause of Death.
 A yearly average was developed using four years of the most recent available data: 2018-2021.
 Everytown For Gun Safety Support Fund, “EveryStat: United States,” https://everystat.org.
 Based on analysis of 2019 HCUP nonfatal injury data.
 Everytown’s nationally representative survey shows that 59 percent of adults reported that they or someone they know or care about have experienced gun violence in their lifetime, and 41 percent of these adults say it has caused them trauma.3SurveyUSA, “Results of SurveyUSA Market Research Study #26602,” October 24, 2022, https://bit.ly/3JJuwLY.
 See question 29 and 36.
 See also Everytown for Gun Safety Support Fund, “Gun Violence Survivors in America,” February 1, 2023, https://everytownresearch.org/report/gun-violence-survivors-america.
 This public health epidemic disproportionately impacts Black, Latinx, and other communities of color.